Nasimhrr/Nasim-ripo/README.md

 Notes:

-Only regular files are moved; .
+Only regular files are moved; directories are ignored.

 Hidden files are ignored by default (use --include-hidden to include them).